gundik/box-with-three-tabs/README.md

 $ npm dev
 ```

+The server will available at  `http://localhost:8080/webpack-dev-server/index.html` (no port availability check is performed).

 ### NPM Scripts

 - `build` - triggers the full app rebuild (with needed resources and vendor files build) and outputs it into `dist/` directory; the app is than ready to run by opening the `dist/index.html` file in the browser